 Background: Iman holds a masters degree in public policy from the University of Colorado Denver, where she focused her graduate studies on urban redevelopment and community participation in the third world (in particular, communities rebuilding post war).
 She has worked in local and international nonprofits, where she assisted with fundraising, women's engagement, policy and economic development in the Middle East.
 Iman also teaches the Israeli-Palestinian Conflict course at DU's University College.

 Focus: LeeAnn Rohm serves as the AmeriCorps coordinator for the Compact Service Corps DU AmeriCorps Program.
 AmeriCorps is a federal initiative that supports community service in specific focus areas.
 DU students engaging in at least 300 hours of service over a calendar year may participate in the Compact Service Corps program, which provides training, support, critical reflection and an education award.

 LeeAnn is currently a student in the MSW program at DU.
-She is passionate about educating young adults toward becoming effective community members through their social work practices and profession.
+She is passionate about educating young adults toward becoming effective community members through social work practices and professions.
 With that, LeeAnn seeks to earn her doctoral degree in social work.
-She ultimately will strive to become part of graduate academia within a social work or field-related program.
+She ultimately will strive to become part of graduate academia within social work or a field-related program.